 Table 1: Sample list of role-space criteria

-Llewellyn-Jones and Lee (2014, p.77-78) report on the role-space that they adopted whilst interpreting during a court hearing.
+As an example to illustrate Table 1, Llewellyn-Jones and Lee (2014, p.77-78) report on the role-space that they adopted whilst interpreting during a court hearing.
 Their presentation of self was low as they introduced themselves as the interpreters, and then they were sworn in, but they did not provide the other participants with any further information about themselves.
 Their interaction management was quite high as they could seek clarification, and they could ask for questions to be reframed.
 However, they were more reluctant to regulate the interaction between participants.
 Finally, their participant alignment was limited to ensuring participants’ understanding of the proceedings.
 As a result, they aligned equally between the participants, but they felt that their alignment was very low.
 Their role-space model is represented in Figure 2.

-Figure 2: Example of a court interpreter’s role-space model
+Figure 2: Llewellyn-Jones and Lee (2014)’s role space model based on their court experience described above

 4. Methodology and Research Design